 From the east: Take interstate 90 to Drummond, MT.
 Get off at Exit 158 and follow State Hwy 12 west approximately 8 miles to the turn off.

 From the west: From Missoula take I-90 east 35 miles to exit 138.
 Turn left and go north under the interstate.
 Turn right/east onto the frontage road and follow it for about 10 miles.

 Turn north/right at the small sign.
 Follow the dirt road and stay left at the Wet Mulkey/Dry Mulkey junction.
 At 3.4 miles you can see Mulkey Tower, this is where the climbing begins.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mulkey Gulch:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mulkey Gulch:

 Link-Up 5.9 5c 17 VI 17 HVS 5a Sport, 1 pitch, 80'